$K$-theory of AF-algebras from braided C*-tensor categories

 and the product on $K_0(A(\mathbf{Rep}(\mathrm{SU}(2)),\pi_1))\cong K_0(M_{2^\infty}^{\mathrm{SU}(2)})$ is induced by the $*$-homomorphism $M_{2^\infty}\otimes M_{2^\infty}\to M_{2^\infty}$ that interlaces the tensor factors. \end{theorem}

-\begin{remark} By the same work as that cited in section \ref{subsubsection:TL}, $A(\mathbf{Rep}(\mathrm{SU}(2)),\pi_1)$ is also an inductive limit of Temperley-Lieb-Jones algebras (with parameter $\delta = 2$), and the $*$-homomorphism $\theta$ has the same description in terms of superimposed Temperley-Lieb diagrams. \end{remark}
+\begin{remark} By the same work as that cited in section \ref{subsubsection:TL}, $A(\mathbf{Rep}(\mathrm{SU}(2)),\pi_1)$ is also an inductive limit of Temperley--Lieb--Jones algebras (with parameter $\delta = 2$), and the $*$-homomorphism $\theta$ has the same description in terms of superimposed Temperley--Lieb diagrams. \end{remark}